vaughnshaun/ShaunVaughn.com/_posts/2019-05-25-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+Jekyll comes with a default theme called minima.
+The actual code is hidden in the gem by default.
+Run the below command to see the location of all the files:
+`bundle show minima`

+You can also generate links via markdown by doing the following:
+`[text][url]`

+**NOTE: the default layouts will map all root pages.md and index.md pages in directories.
+Add an underscore to remove a directory from this logic.**

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home